Monty and his wife, Pam, are raising their two daughters in our community.

 Monty will continue to fight for pre-K educational opportunities for all of Virginia's children.

 Monty has worked across the aisle to protect seniors from fraud, develop training for new teachers and provide educational opportunities to veterans.

 Monty Mason, a graduate himself, works with William and Mary students, faculty, and administration to help support the college and its students.

-Delegate Monty Mason
+Senator Monty Mason

 Senator Monty Mason serves the Peninsula's 1st Senate District, including parts of James City County, York County, the City of Hampton, the City of Suffolk, the City of Newport News and all of the City of Williamsburg.
 As our Senator he is focused on protecting seniors, serving our veterans, creating opportunities for small businesses and improving education for Virginia's children.
 He was named a "Legislative Hero" three years in a row by the League of Conservation Voters for his voting record to protect our environment.
 He also earned the "Solid as a Rock" award from the Virginia Education Association for his week to improve education in the Commonwealth.

 Join Senator Monty Mason and Delegate Mike Mullin for a post Reconvened Session Town Hall in the Kiln Creek Elementary School auditorium from 6-7:30 p.m on Monday May 1st, 2017.

 I will be hosting my 4th Annual College Creek Cleanup on Earth Day this year, April 22, 2017, beginning at 10 a.m.
 Save the date and bring your family and friends.
 We’ll be meeting at the intersection of Treyburn Dr. and Kings Manor Dr. in Williamsburg again this year to pick up debris from College Creek.
 Gloves and trash bags will be provided.
 Come prepared to get dirty.
 RSVP at Monty@MasonforVirginia.com.
 We look forward to seeing you there!